kingluddite/web-dev-notes/backend/node/004n-wes-bos-node/06-file-handling-img-resizing/01-upload-resize-img-with-middleware.md

 // more code
 ```

-Edit and image and you will see it uploads and places our image in `/stores`
+* Edit and image
+* And you will see it uploads
+* And places our image in `/stores` route in the browser

 ## Why middleware is useful
 * Don't dump all your logic into one controller